KatTypeM/KatTypeM/README.md

 - 👋 Hi, I’m @KatTypeM
 - 👀 I’m interested in learning all types of programming to create cool programs for the world.
-- 🌱 I’m currently learning HTML5/CSS3/Javascript
+- 🌱 I’m currently learning HTML5/CSS3/Javascript and php/python
 - 💞️ I’m looking to collaborate on ...
 No idea yet
 - 📫 How to reach me...